How to choose the Colombian cities you want to visit?

 I suggest spending 3 or 4 days to enjoy the surroundings.

-Unlike the rest of Colombia, the Llanos Orientales (eastern plains) consists of flatlands that have a unique culture and ancient traditions.
+Unlike the rest of Colombia, the Llanos Orientales (eastern plains) are flatlands with a unique culture and ancient traditions.

 3# Yopal, city of Colombian cowboys

 Yopal is the capital of the Casanare Department, which separated from the Boyaca Department in 1974.
-It sits at an altitude of 390 masl, with an average temperature of 27 degrees Celsius (36 degrees in the dry season, from November to April).
+It is at an altitude of 390 masl and has an average temperature of 27 degrees Celsius (36 degrees in the dry season, from November to April).
 It was founded in 1915.

-Yopal, with 170,000 inhabitants, keeps many of the ancient traditions of ‘llaneros,’ some kind of tough cowboys, experts in cattle, and used to riding horses for days without rest.
+Yopal, with 170,000 inhabitants, preserves many of the ancient traditions of ‘llaneros,’ some kind of tough cowboys who are experts in cattle and used to riding horses for days without rest.

 The name Yopal comes from the yopo, the official local tree.
 Its nearby forests and plains are full of flora and animals such as the capibara (featured in Disney’s Encanto), the boa constrictor, the red heron (known locally as corocora), the tapir or danta, the babilla (a small alligator), the howling monkey, the anteater, and the sloth, among many others.